built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-endpoints.md

 - app sources - see [how to define apps](./how-to-define-apps.md)
 - workspaces source - see [how to customize workspace management](./how-to-customize-workspace-management.md)
 - page source - see [how to customize browser page management](./how-to-customize-browser-page-management.md)
+- page bounds source - see [how to customize browser page management](./how-to-customize-browser-page-management.md)
 - share source - see [how to customize workspace and browser sharing](./how-to-customize-workspace-browser-page-sharing.md)
+- Integration preferences source - see [how to customize integrations](./how-to-add-integrations-to-home.md)

 ## Source reference